MrNbaYoh/rpwng/docs/index.md

 1. Get and install the homebrew starter kit available [here](http://smealum.github.io/3ds/).
 2. Change your 3ds language to English (most of the uploaders speak english, and the game only shows projects with the same language as the one of your 3ds)
 3. Find a code for your region and console type (o3ds/n3ds).
 You might want to look at #GetRPwnG on twitter.
+3.5 (Optional) - Download the DLC (right from the game menu), it seems the exploit is more reliable with the DLC.
 4. Download the project thank to the online sharing feature, once the download is finished try to run it.
 5. Enjoy!